collectivecardgame/library/docs/realms-3.md

   - All cards from your Realm get a watermark behind the body text.

-  - Finishing Age III will give all players access to an emoji based on your watermark.
+  - When you finish Age III, an emote based on your watermark will be added to the game.

     - All **Realm Members** will get a special golden version of this icon.